-5. Replace the Fuel Filter in a Stihl Chainsaw
+5. Replace the Fuel Filter

 The fuel filter is a necessary component to keep dirt and debris from entering the fuel system.
 It must be replaced so it doesn’t become plugged with dirt that restricts fuel flow.
 This can result in your chainsaw running sluggishly and losing power.